KUNG

 The most widespread standard frame-metal body-van is assembled from steel angles and angle bars, steering aluminum sheets outside, but inside - impregnated varnished plywood.
 The voids between the sheathing panels are filled with insulating foam.
 All bodies, regardless of specialization are supplied with heating, ventilation, lighting and ceiling light household equipment.

-KUNGs are manufactured for installation on the chassis of GAZ-63, ZIL-157, GAZ-66, ZIL-131, KAMAZ-4310, Ural-375, Ural-4320.
+KUNGs are manufactured for installation on the chassis of GAZ-63, ZIL-157, GAZ-66, ZIL-131, KamAZ-4310, Ural-375, Ural-4320.
 Versions for different vehicles are standardized with the same type of items and equipment.

-KUNG body type: wood and metal, insulated, sealed, heated and are designed for placement of personnel, repair shops, electronic systems, health centers, etc.
+KUNG body type: wood and metal, insulated, sealed, heated, and designed for placement of personnel, repair shops, electronic systems, health centers, etc.

-Also the term kung is used informally for an accessory for civilian vehicles, pickup trucks - a metal or fiberglass roof on the body.
+The term is also used informally to refer to camper shells—an accessory metal or fiberglass roof for civilian vehicles.